 Think filing your U.S. tax returns is a pain?
 Well, once you move abroad, your tax situation will get a lot trickier.
 “People don't realize the complexity of their tax situation [once they become expats].
 They tend to think, ‘Oh, I just have a simple situation,’” Lachowitz says.
 “And they assume, well, hundreds of people must have the same situation, so how do they deal with it?
 [But] the facts and circumstances of each individual situation is different.”

 The good news is the U.S. tax code does offer some provisions that can help reduce or eliminate the possibility of double taxation for expats.
-For instance, you may be eligible to claim foreign tax credits, or you may qualify for the foreign earned income exclusion, which allows expats to exclude paying taxes on a certain amount of their foreign income (for tax year 2015, for example, that amount was $100,800).
+For instance, you may be eligible to claim foreign tax credits, or you may qualify for the foreign earned income exclusion, which allows expats to exclude paying taxes on a certain amount of their foreign income.

 Of course, it’ll help if you get advice from local tax and financial planning pros, “because it can certainly be a shock to the system if you suddenly realize that your tax burden actually has been increased by taking on an overseas assignment,” says Marylouise Serrato, executive director of the expat advocacy group American Citizens Abroad.